 Looking for a high-yield savings account option?
 Check out our list of High-Yield Savings Accounts.

-If you’re in the market for a basic checking account, Chase Secure Banking makes for an option that’s worth considering.
-The limitations of this Chase bank account could serve you well if you’ve had difficulty managing a bank account successfully in the past (or if your ChexSystems or similar report makes it difficult to qualify for a new checking account).
-Plus, it’s more attractive than a number of the second chance checking account choices you might be considering as an alternative.
+A Chase Secure Banking account is worth considering if its limitations could help you manage an account more easily or if your ChexSystems or similar report makes it difficult to qualify for a new checking account.
+Plus, it's more attractive than a number of the second chance checking account choices you might be considering as an alternative.

-However, if you have a good banking track record or you want to access features that are excluded from this account (such as check-writing capability or wire transfers), you may want to review other attractive bank accounts with cash bonuses first.
+However, if you have a good banking track record or you want more features, such as check-writing capability or wire transfers, you may want to review other attractive bank accounts with cash bonuses first.
 A different account (like Chase Total Checking or Citi Basic Banking Account) might suit you better.